S8: Mature Plant

 |This Photo:||S1: Young Plant|

-Thank you Ralph Foster for helping with the identification of this species
+Thank you Dr Miguel de Salas for confirming and Ralph Foster & Thilo Krueger for helping with the id of this species for us

 General Species Information:

 Found in the Adelaide Hills and possibly elsewhere

 A small sundew with white flowers.
 It has basal leaves which are different shape to the stem leaves.

 At maturity it stands at under 100mm tall & 30mm wide.
 The flowers are about 10mm across.

 The leaves are a shield shape, which is diagnostic.
 It's easier to see their shape from the back.